telerik/xaml-docs/getting-started/installation/installation-installing-from-nuget-wpf.md

 ![](images/Common_InstallingFromNuGet_10_wpf.png)

-## CI/CD

-### CI and CD Automated Builds
+## CI and CD Automated Builds

 Often enough, you would want to set up Continuous Integration and/or Continuous Delivery (CI/CD) pipelines or builds for your project that uses the Telerik components.
 This is a valid scenario and the "one license per developer" license does not prevent you from doing so.
 The Telerik components are commercial software and as such can only be distributed through channels that are private and/or behind authentication.

 There are a few common ways people implement CI/CD automated builds:

-* You can put your own credentials (or the credentials of the license holder, depending on how your licenses are set up) in the nuget.config of the build machine/pipeline.
-In many cases, when doing so, they will even be encrypted when you add the Telerik feed source through the CLI.
-Alternatively, you can copy an encrypted version from your own local config if you have one and if plain text is an issue.
+* Use the licensed account's credentials in environment variables on the build machine/runner and reference those in the nuget.config file's `<packageSourceCredentials>` (see Azure DevOps nuget.config example below)
+* Add the package source, with credentials, using NuGet CLI's `nuget add source` command (before the restore or msbuild step).

-* Using a Local Package (seen above)
+* Using a Local Package source (seen above)
+* Use a Service connection or Secrets storage system (see Azure DevOps and GitHub Actions below)

 You must protect your credentials and/or the Telerik packages and ensure they are used only by you and not by other developers, according to the [license-per-developer policy](https://www.telerik.com/purchase/license-agreement/wpf-dlw-s).
 They can by such colleagues (like other developers, QAs, designers, front-end devs, DBAs and so on) for building and running a solution, provided they do not use the Telerik components to create functionality.
 Of course, you must ensure that such credentials or package sources are not available to the general public (for example, in public repositories).